jessejjohnson/js-snippets/README.md

 ## Useful JavaScript Snippets

 ### Resolve jQuery version
-Loads jQuery if it's not already loaded and encapsulates it in the callback so it doesn't conflict with a pre-existing jQuery on the page.
-It also checks that a minimum version is available or else loads a known version -- in this case, v1.7.
-It sends a boolean value to the callback (my widget) on whether or not jQuery was loaded in case there are any triggers needed to be made.
-And only after jQuery is loaded does it call my widget, passing jQuery into it.
+Loads jQuery, if it's not already loaded, and encapsulates within a callback to avoid conflicting with any pre-existing version(s).

+Ensures that a minimum version of jQuery is available otherwise loads a known version -- in this case, v1.7.

+Passes a boolean value to the callback (jquery_loaded) on whether or not jQuery was loaded to assit with triggering events after load.

 ```js
 (function(window, document, version, callback) {